ibm-s390-cloud/ocp-kvm-ipi-automation/docs/TROUBLESHOOTING.md

  4    perfocs1-mwxkx-master-2    running
 ```

-This usually indicates that the OCP cluster bootstrapping process has failed.
+This usually indicates that the RHOCP cluster bootstrapping process has failed.
 You can try to find out as to what happened and why by logging into the bootstrap node and taking a look at the bootstrap logs:

 ```bash
 # login to the target KVM host via SSH